sinelaw/infernu/README.md

 ### Mapping to a core language

-One possible target core language is Damas-Hindley-Milner (simply typed lambda calculus with parameteric polymorphism) plus row type polymorphism, reference cells, and with SML-style value restriction (which allows variables to be polymorphic when bound to expressions that are syntactic values only).
+One possible target core language is Damas-Hindley-Milner (simply typed lambda calculus with parameteric polymorphism and let-bindings) plus row type polymorphism, reference cells, and something similar to SML-style value restriction.

 The mapping will have to deal with statement sequences (function and if/while/for blocks), various statement types, etc. An example mapping is: